ClementNerma/Rave/docs/books/hybrid.md

   attack: int;
 }

-// Make a function that changes a single field of the function func changeProperty (obj: Hero) {
+// Make a function that changes a single field of the object func changeProperty (obj: Hero) {
   obj.attack = 20;
 }